Hidden Fees And T&Cs To Take Note When Choosing An Electricity Retailer

 A Shocking Realisation

 Did any of these charges and considerations come at a… Shock?
-(See what I did there?)
+(Haha… Okay, not funny.)

-Know of any other terms and conditions that everyone else should know about?
-Let us know in the comment below.
+Know of any other hidden fees or terms and conditions that everyone else should know about?
+Let me know in the comments below!